Florence MacMichael: Career

-MacMichael was active in local theater, both as an actor and director.
-She was the founder of the Sierra Madre Studio Players and also worked at the Pasadena Playhouse.

-In the late 1970s, she taught acting classes on the stage of the Pasadena Repertory Theater, located in The Hotel Carver.
-She taught techniques of method acting.
-One of her exercises was to act like a slice of bacon frying in a hot skillet.
+MacMichael was active in local theater as both an actress and director.
+She was the founder of the Sierra Madre Studio Players and worked too at the Pasadena Playhouse.
+By the late 1970s, she began teaching stage acting at the Pasadena Repertory Theatre inside The Hotel Carver.
+One of her more notable exercises in instructing method acting was to have her students perform like a slice of bacon frying on a hot skillet.

 Personal life

 MacMichael was married twice, first to Sebryn Myers and then to James McCoy.
 She had two children, a son and a daughter.
-She died at Cambria, California, at the age of 80.
+In 1999, at age 80, she died in Cambria in San Luis Obispo County, California.